Environment Setup

 Kinode packages are sets of one or more Kinode processes.
 A Kinode package is represented in Unix as a directory that has a pkg/ directory within.
 Each process within the package is its own directory.
 By default, the kit new command creates a simple, one-process package, a chat app.
 Other templates, including a Python template and a UI-enabled template can be used by passing different flags to kit new.
 The default template looks like:

-$ tree my_chat_app
+$ tree my-chat-app

 ├── api

-│ └── my_chat_app:template.os-v0.wit
+│ └── my-chat-app:template.os-v0.wit

 ├── Cargo.toml